mwarman/spring-boot-playground/README.md

 ### Docker Compose

 The Docker Compose configuration is defined in the file `docker-compose.yml`.
-The compose file also includes dependencies, such as a MySQL database container.
 Data is persisted on Docker volumes between restarts.

+The stack contains the following services:

+- The Spring Boot Application
+- MySQL 5.7
+- Adminer (formerly PhpMyAdmin)

+> **NOTE:** The Spring Boot application is accessible on port `8080` and Adminer on port `8081`.

-To start the docker compose application stack, issue the following command:
+To start the docker compose stack, issue the following command:

 ```
 # optionally use the --build option the first time to create the Docker image